ELIMINATE THE CORPS OF ENGINEERS’ $920 MILLION GREAT LAKES NAVIGATION MAINTENANCE BACKLOG

 In an effort to control the migration of non-native Asian Carp and other aquatic nuisance species, some have proposed physical separation and/or modification of the waterway.
 AGLPA opposes closure or extended disruption of navigable waterways in the Great Lakes region.

 AGLPA supports efforts to prevent migration of non-native Asian Carp and other aquatic nuisance species between the Great Lakes and Mississippi River basins, while at the same time protecting the vital role of maritime commerce.
 AGLPA urges the federal government to continue to pursue a comprehensive approach to this problem, including: operation and maintenance of electronic barriers in the canal near Lockport, Illinois; monitoring and sampling of fish populations; studying chemical and biological controls; expanding contract fishing, developing commercial markets for Asian Carp, and coordination with the Government of Canada to police illegal transport of Asian Carp in the aquaculture industry.
 AGLPA also supports continued development of a plan by the Corps of Engineers to modify the Brandon Road Lock in Joliet, Illinois, to include certain physical deterrents.
-AGLPA opposes any plan elements that threaten the health and safety of mariners.
+AGLPA opposes any new plan elements that threaten the health and safety of mariners.
 Similarly, the plan should not create impediments to the efficient movement of commerce.

-GREAT LAKES RESTORATION INITIATIVE
+FUND THE GREAT LAKES RESTORATION INITIATIVE

 The Great Lakes include 20 percent of the world’s surface freshwater and host a diverse ecosystem of aquatic and terrestrial life.
 Launched in 2010, the Great Lakes Restoration Initiative (GLRI) was created to restore and maintain the chemical, physical and biological integrity of the Great Lakes Basin ecosystem.
 The GLRI seeks to replace earlier piecemeal approaches to ecosystem restoration with a single comprehensive program.
 The Environmental Protection Agency (EPA) leads and administers the restoration initiative and partners with multiple federal agencies to carry out restoration projects.